 How does an organization measure electronics disposal efficiency?
 What are the different channels of e-waste, and do I really need to measure them?

 Electronics disposal efficiency (EDE), The Green Grid's new metric, is expressed as the weight of equipment "responsibly" disposed of versus the total weight of disposed equipment.
 As an equation, it looks like this:

-Weight of equipment responsibly disposed of
+EDE = Weight of equipment responsibly disposed of

 Total weight of equipment disposed of